mattdavis0351/mongodb-labs/exercises/mongo-shell/intermediate-read.md

 **Exercise 3** :computer:

-List the movies which not only had a runtime greater than 3 hours but were also highly rated.
+List the movies which had a runtime longer than 3 hours and had a rating higher than 8

 **query:**
 ```javascript=